 What’s even worse, is that the nastiest kind of noise is unfortunately what you get in poorly office interior design: intermittent speech.
 Hard to tune this type of noise out, you hear a few words here and there with pauses in between.
 One large-scale meta-analysis of 242 studies found that performing cognitive tasks — like focusing, reading, processing text or working with numbers were much more impaired by intermittent speech than by either continuous speech or non-speech noise.

 The truth is that designing a workspace today is a complex assignment that requires apart from knowledge and skills a well thought systemic professional approach.
 One needs to design not only the space aesthetically, but nurture a positive interaction of all people within it, with a clear view of the required output of the system i.e. its overall performance and RoI.
 And that’s what we do best consistently for 22 years at STIRIXIS Group as business consultants.
 Our teams design so that noise is addressed efficiently by a) a combination of perfectly sound insulated areas of deep focus and concentration as well as b) common or open areas with state-of-the-art sound absorbing surfaces or noise canceling technology.

 As we do with light design, we perform tests and simulations to reach the optimum noise level for your investment.
 You can see different examples in our many awarded projects such as the Coca Cola HSBC headquarters in Switzerland, where we used special high-end wooden sound-absorbing surfaces, or in retail areas, such as our Kostarelos Deli where wooden barrel strips trap the sounds in a noisy environment.

 So, if you’re about to relocate, renovate or have your new offices designed, give us a call for a free assessment of your needs.
-Awarded in three continents for our office interior design projects, we will turn your company’s workspace in a wonderful functional environment that will nurture innovation, creativity while strengthening the employee’s productivity and engagement and conveying your values and positioning in the most efficient way.
+Awarded in three continents for our office interior design projects, we will turn your company’s workspace in a wonderful, functional environment that will nurture innovation, creativity while strengthening the employee’s productivity and engagement but also, conveying your values and positioning in the most efficient way.